babel/website/docs/configuration.md

     ["plugin-1a", { loose: true }],
     "plugin-1b",
     ["plugin-1a", { loose: false }],
-    "plugin-2b"
+    "plugin-2b",
   ], // new plugins are pushed
-  presets: [
+  presets: ["preset-1a", "preset-1a", "preset-2b"], // new presets are pushed
-    "preset-1a",
+  sourceType: "module", // sourceType: "script" is overwritten
-    "preset-1a",
+  assumptions: {
-    "preset-2b"
+    setClassFields: true,
-  ], // new presets are pushed
+    iterableIsArray: true, // assumptions: merged by Object.assign },
-  sourceType: "module" // sourceType: "script" is overwritten })
+});
 ```